 The Investment Treaty Arbitration Review: Covered Investors

 At a high level, whether a particular investor is covered by an IIA depends on the treaty at issue and the rules governing the arbitration – and, of course, the underlying facts.
-Generally speaking, covered investors are (1) natural or juridical persons; (2) who are nationals of one contracting state; and (3) own, control or make an investment in the territory of another contracting state.
-This chapter focuses on these three elements, and explores current issues concerning the nationality of covered investors and the degree of control that the investor must have with respect to the investment to be protected by an IIA.
+In general, covered investors are (1) natural or juridical persons, (2) who are nationals of one contracting state and (3) own, control or make an investment in the territory of another contracting state.
+This chapter focuses on these three elements and explores current issues concerning the nationality of covered investors and the degree of control that an investor must have with respect to an investment to be protected by an IIA.
 The chapter does not take a position on the proper way to approach or resolve any of these questions for any particular dispute.

-To determine whether an investor can bring an investment arbitration claim, the analysis generally starts with and largely depends upon two sources: the applicable IIA and the rules governing the arbitration proceeding.
+To determine whether an investor can bring an investment arbitration claim, the analysis generally starts with and largely depends on two sources: the applicable IIA and the rules governing the arbitration proceeding.

 Most IIAs contain a section in which the terms 'investor' or 'national' are defined.
 Generally, the definitions are broad and include both natural and legal persons.
-With respect to defining the latter category of covered investors, instead of using the commonly used terms 'juridical persons' or 'legal entities', some IIAs use the term 'enterprise', which may be more inclusive to the extent it is interpreted to comprise investors such as trusts or unincorporated consortiums that may not fall into the category of legal entities.
-For example, the United States–Rwanda BIT (2008) defines investor as 'a national or an enterprise of a Party'.2
+With respect to defining the latter category of covered investors, instead of using the commonly used terms 'juridical persons' or 'legal entities', some IIAs use the term 'enterprise', which may be more inclusive to the extent that it is interpreted to comprise investors such as trusts or unincorporated consortiums that may not fall within the category of legal entities.
+For example, the bilateral investment treaty (BIT) of 2008 between the United States and Rwanda defines investor as 'a national or an enterprise of a Party'.2

 Most arbitration rules do not contain restrictions as to who can bring claims.
-However, the ICSID Convention provides that the jurisdiction of ICSID shall extend to disputes between a contracting state and a national of another contracting state.3 Under the ICSID Convention, the term 'national of another Contracting State' includes only natural or juridical persons.4 According to some scholars, this restriction means that a mere association of individuals or juridical persons cannot bring a claim under the ICSID Convention.5 Following this approach, some tribunals have declined to exercise jurisdiction, for example, over claims brought by a consortium of companies determined not to have a juridical personality.6
+However, the International Centre for Settlement of Investment Disputes (ICSID) Convention provides that the jurisdiction of ICSID shall extend to disputes between a contracting state and a national of another contracting state.3 Under the ICSID Convention, the term 'national of another Contracting State' includes only natural or juridical persons.4 According to some scholars, this restriction means that a mere association of individuals or juridical persons cannot bring a claim under the ICSID Convention.5 Following this approach, some tribunals have declined to exercise jurisdiction, for example, over claims brought by a consortium of companies determined not to have a juridical personality.6

 iii Analysis of protected investors